March 21, 2016

 EYES: Brown; glow yellow when his powers are activated

-Sometime later, Shuttershock arrived.
-As I was battling a horde of living dead, he blasted the entire group surrounding me with a powerful light beam, exploding them to puddles of soupy mess.
+Some time later, Shuttershock arrived.
+As I was battling a horde of living dead, he blasted the entire group, surrounding me with a powerful light beam, exploding them to puddles of soupy mess.
 He landed next to me, and as he did I stomped the head of a crawling zombie right before it bit my partner’s ankle.
 He thanked me, and I instructed him to aim for the heads as destroying their brains was the only way to kill the zombies.
 He complied, and we moved on to the next group.

 Side-by-side we fought.
-I was bashing zombie skulls in while Shuttershock used light beams to explode the their heads.
+I was bashing zombie skulls in while Shuttershock used light beams to explode their heads.
 We were incredibly efficient, cleaning out areas by the dozen and saving people in droves.
 We even crossed paths with other heroes, joining up for brief moments to combat the deceased slaves of Sarcophagus.
 At one point, the samurai superhero Musashi fought near us.
 Without skipping a beat, he sliced and diced zombie brains while in perfect sync with Shuttershock and me.
 We nodded at one another and commenced protecting the city.
 Musashi was even making a game out of the battle.
-He called my attention.
-Then, he began severing zombie heads at the necks with great force, causing them to pop high into the air.
+He called my attention, then, he began severing zombie heads at the necks with great force, causing them to pop high into the air.
 While they were floating, he would kick them over to me and yell out a boxing instruction.
-I evaporated the heads with powerful rights, hooks, jabs and uppercuts.
+I evaporated the heads with powerful right hooks, jabs and uppercuts.
 Next, Musashi called Shuttershock.
 This time, he would slice off the zombie heads, kick them in the air, and yell the word “pull” like in skeet shooting.
 Shuttershock would track the flying corpse head and blast it to bits with a burst of light energy.
-After ten minutes or so of this, Musashi bid us farewell and continued on fighting his way, presumably, back towards New Japan.
+After ten minutes or so of this, Musashi bid us farewell and continued on fighting his way through, presumably back towards New Japan.

 For hours, Shuttershock and I raged against the zombies, and though we grew more tired, our mission became easier.
 Sarcophagus was able to reanimate dead civilians once his zombies killed them, replenishing his numbers.
 However, as time passed, we were able to help more and more people to safety.
 Plus, the zombies were not able to infect the living, so if someone was bit or scratched, they would not turn.
 A fact that helped us greatly.
 Thus, eventually there were no innocent bystanders on the streets.
-It was simply heroes, police and the National Guard picking off the living dead one by one.
+It was simply heroes, the police and the National Guard, picking off the living dead one by one.
 Sarcophagus had lost control and was losing the battle.
 Therefore, I told Shuttershock to split up and find the mummy master before he escaped.

-I flew over the city and looked down on the streets but could not see Sarcophagus anywhere.
+I flew over the city and looked down on the streets, but could not see Sarcophagus anywhere.
 All there was were seas of blood and dead bodies.
 And the heroes and brave civilians continued slaying the remaining hordes of zombies with ease.
-However, all was not safe as I spotted a mother, her three kids and a man cornered by a group of living dead.
+However, all was not safe, as I spotted a mother, her three kids and a man cornered by a group of living dead.